 About Gia Gould

-Gia Gould joined NASHP in April 2020 as a research analyst with the Emerging Policy Issues Team.
+Gia Gould joined NASHP in April 2020 as a research analyst with the Coverage, Cost, and Value Team.
 She is involved with projects related to health system cost and coverage across Medicaid, CHIP, and state insurance market places.
 Prior to joining NASHP, Gia was clinical research assistant at Boston Children’s Hospital where she assisted a team of Neuropsychologists in the development of a cognitive test battery designed to provide accurate, developmentally appropriate, and affordable screening for children living in resource limited settings.
 She also worked as an intern at Cooper University Hospital in Camden, NJ to develop a Patient Centered Medical Home for pediatric patients with high rates of Emergency Department utilization.
 Gia graduated from Middlebury College in 2019, where she was awarded a BA in Political Science and History.

 Entries by Gia Gould